veggerby/shardis/docs/query-latency.md

 * Streaming ordered merge path (buffered path will remain but be distinguishable).
 * Allocation regression guard around latency emission path.

+See also ADR 0006 (Unified Query Latency Single-Emission Model) for design rationale.

 ---
 For an overview see the provider README (`Shardis.Query/README.md`).